ubertheme/magento2_data_migration/README.md

 Some step screenshots will go here...

 <h4># Step 4: Complete the tasks below to finish the data migration process.</h4>
-- Re-save all the Attribute Sets (Stores/Attributes/Product Template) migrated in the back-end of your Magento 2 website.
-(Open the attribute set, edit it if needed and click the save button)
+- Re-save all the Product Templates (Stores/Attributes/Product Template) migrated in the back-end of your Magento 2 website.
+(Open the Product Template, edit it if needed and click the save button)
 - Reindex all data:
     - In Linux: Run command line: php -f PATH_TO_YOUR_WEB_ROOT_FOLDER\your_magento2_folder\dev\shell\indexer.php --reindexall
     - In Window: Open the command line window and go to the folder: <strong> PATH_TO_YOUR_WEB_ROOT_FOLDER\your_magento2_folder\dev\shell </strong>